skdunnigan/skdunnigan/README.md

 ### What am I up to?

-- I am currently analyzing 20-years of monthly chlorophyll-*a* data from two long-term monitoring programs in the St. Augustine region [`gtm-chla-20yr`](https://github.com/skdunnigan/gtm-chla-20yr) using generalized additive models, mixed-meta regression analysis, decomposition of timeseries, seasonality, and changepoint analysis.
+- I am currently analyzing 20-years of monthly chlorophyll-*a* data from two long-term monitoring programs in the St. Augustine region [`gtm-chla-20yr`](https://github.com/skdunnigan/gtm-chla-20yr) using generalized additive models, mixed-meta regression analysis, and decomposition of timeseries for seasonality.

 - I am the primary administrator for the [GTMNERR](https://github.com/GTMNERR) organization on GitHub.